Atticusnd/what-you-must-know-js/scopes.md

 Is the accessibility of variables, functions, and objects in some particular part of your code during runtime.
 In other words, scope determines the visibility of variables and other resources in areas of your code, javascript has two types of scopes.

+**Global Scope:** There is only one global scope, If element is declared outside all functions or curly braces, it can be used anywhere in your code.
+In node js, global scope is different if you define a variable as global, module will be local to that module.

+**Local Scope:** Variables that are usable only in a specific part of your code.

 ```javascript
 var animal1 = 'lion'; //This variable is in GLOBAL scope